scylladb/scylla-cloud-getting-started/docs/nodejs.md

 ### 3.2 Creating a Table

-A table is used to store part or all the data of your app (depends on how you will build it).
+A table is used to store part or all of your app data (depending on how structure your database schema).
-Remember to add your `keyspace` into your connection and let's create a table to store our liked songs.
+Add the `keyspace` as a parameter in the connection object and define a CQL string that creates a table to store your favorite songs.

 ```js
 async function runKeyspace (keyspace = null) {